weizeming/weizeming.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+I'm Zeming Wei (<font face=STKaiti>魏泽明</font>), an incoming Ph.D. student at School of Mathematical Sciences, proudly supervised by Professor [Meng Sun](https://www.math.pku.edu.cn/teachers/sunm/index.html).
+I obtained my Bachelor degree from Peking University in 2025 and visited UC Berkeley in Fall 2023, where I was also fortunate to be advised by Prof. [Yisen Wang](https://yisenwang.github.io/), Prof. [Jun Sun](https://sunjun.site/), Prof. [Yang Liu](https://personal.ntu.edu.sg/yangliu/), and  Prof. [David Wagner](https://people.eecs.berkeley.edu/~daw/).

-I'm Zeming Wei (<font face=STKaiti>魏泽明</font>), an undergraduate at School of Mathematical Sciences, Peking University.
-I was also a visiting student at UC Berkeley in Fall, 2023.
-My research focuses on the trustworthiness of AI, specifically focusing on mechanism interpretability, adversarial robustness, and generative safety.
+My research focuses on the trustworthiness of AI, specifically on mechanism interpretability, adversarial robustness, and generative model safety.
 If you are interested in collaborating (or just chatting) with me, feel free to email me.

 ## 🔥 News
+- *2025.06*: &nbsp;🎊 I got my Bachelor of Science degree from Peking University and will start my Ph.D. studies in September 2025.
+Thank you to all my advisors and collaborators!
 - *2025.06*: &nbsp;🏅 I received the **Outstanding Bachelor Dissertation Award** by Peking University (**Top 3%**, [pdf](https://openreview.net/pdf?id=p3ZN6CFx9l)).
 - *2025.06*: &nbsp;🌟 3 new preprints exploring fresh paradigms in LLM safe alignment are available online, including safety [modeling](https://arxiv.org/pdf/2506.01770), [retrieval](https://arxiv.org/pdf/2505.15753), and [fine-tuning](https://arxiv.org/pdf/2505.16737).
 - *2025.05*: &nbsp;🎉 1 Paper (as first author) accepted by **ICML 2025**.